computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

 VPixx hardware (DataPixx and ViewPixx) provides a video mode called **M16** for this.
-In M16 mode the device stops treating the red and green channels as colours.
+In M16 mode the device stops treating the red and green channels as colors.
 Instead it reads them as the two halves of a single 16-bit number:

 - the **red** channel carries the high byte, bits 8 to 15
 - the **green** channel carries the low byte, bits 0 to 7